AdobeDocs/adobe-io-runtime/src/pages/guides/reference/sequences_compositions.md

 deploy compositionA myComp.json
 ```

 This creates a composition called `compositionA`.
-You can invoke this, as any other action - `wsk action invoke compositionA`.
+You can invoke this, as any other action - `aio rt:action:invoke compositionA`.
 When you do this, first action `a` is invoked.
 Then, if `a` was successful, then action `b` is invoked; if not, action `c` is invoked.

 More information:
 * Apache OpenWhisk Composer [home page]( https://github.com/apache/incubator-openwhisk-composer)